MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-parallel-job-in-pipeline.md

 The following examples come from the [Build a simple machine learning pipeline with parallel component](https://github.com/Azure/azureml-examples/blob/main/sdk/python/jobs/pipelines/1g_pipeline_with_parallel_nodes/pipeline_with_parallel_nodes.ipynb) notebook in the [Azure Machine Learning examples](https://github.com/Azure/azureml-examples) repository.

+---

 ### Prepare for parallelization

-An Azure Machine Learning parallel job can be used only as a step in a pipeline job.
 This parallel job step requires preparation.
 In your parallel job definition, you need to set attributes that:

 - Define and bind your input data.
 - Set the data division method.